soda-inria/ken_embeddings/index.md

 In data science, we often encounter data on common entities, such as cities, companies, famous people... **Augmenting the data at hand with information assembled from external sources may be key to improving the analysis**.

 For instance, estimating housing prices benefits from background information on the location, such as the population density or the average income.
-This information is present in a knowledge source such as wikipedia, but assembling it across the many tables into numerical features can be tedious.
+This information is present in a knowledge source such as wikipedia, but assembling it across many tables into numerical features can be tedious.

 Instead, we provide readily-computed **vectorial representations of entities** (*e.g.* cities) that capture the corresponding information.